codefresh-io/cap-docs.codefresh.io/_docs/deployment/app-dashboard.md

 ##### Sync state
-Identified by the icon to the left of the resource name.
-For information on sync options
+The sync state is identified by the icon to the left of the resource name and the color of the resource name.
+For information on sync options you can configure for applications, see [Sync settings]({{site.baseurl}}docs/deployment/create-application/#sync-settings).

 {: .table .table-bordered .table-hover}
 | Sync state     | Display in Tree view  |